niltnir/personal-ssg/pages/cs/software.md

     - I implement functionality with Scheme (with SXML embedded as a "DSL").
     - I stylize or add interactivity with CSS.

-The beauty of this is the sheer lack of templating languages and Javascript in making an "interactive" and "modern-looking" static website.
+The beauty of this is the sheer lack of templating languages and Javascript`(sidenote "So far, the only Javascript used on this site is a simple link to KaTeX through a CDN for rendering math.")` in making an "interactive" and "modern-looking" static website.

 `(inject '(hr))`